yairchu/yairchu.github.io/site/posts/what-is-oo.md

 /* ^ Note how we manually prefix our function names with type names */
 ```

-would look much better in C++ style:
+reads much nicer in C++ style:

 ```C++
 window.set_size (widget.desired_size());
 // ^ Implicitly calls the Window::set_size method
 ```

-### Method namespacing vs other namespace mechanisms

-Nowadays, programming languages often have other features that already provide a lot of the benefit that method namespacing does:
+This form of namespacing is the first one to make namespaces popular.
+Other forms of namespacing however are available in all modern programming languages and provide overlapping benefits.

 #### Module/explicit namespaces